 - Drugs like this one may cause joint pain that can be very bad and disabling.
 Call your doctor right away if you have very bad joint pain or any joint pain that does not go away.

 - A skin reaction called bullous pemphigoid has happened with drugs like this one.
 Sometimes, people have had to go to the hospital.
 Call your doctor right away if you have blisters or if your skin starts to break down.

 What are some other side effects of Empagliflozin and Linagliptin?

 All drugs may cause side effects.
 However, many people have no side effects or only have minor side effects.
 Call your doctor or get medical help if any of these side effects or any other side effects bother you or do not go away:

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.

 You may report side effects to the FDA at 1-800-FDA-1088.
 You may also report side effects at http://www.fda.gov/medwatch.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about empagliflozin/linagliptin